intercom/intercom-ios/README.md

 ###Initialize Intercom

-In order to initialize Intercom in your iOS app, copy your iOS API key and App ID from the api keys page of your app (intercom.io/apps/\[your-app-id\]/api_keys) and add the following line to your application delegate:
+In order to initialize Intercom in your iOS app, copy your iOS API key and App ID from the [api keys page](http://d.pr/i/Jowr+) of your app and add the following line to your application delegate:

 ```
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions